 It is, however, more accurate to think of DEVONThink’s databases as libraries whose documents are stored in a repository hidden from view and barred to the users.
 The users can access the documents in the repository (but not the repository itself) by means of two catalogues: the group structure and the tags list.

-This means that the entries in the group structure aren’t documents but references to documents stored in a hidden repository.
+This means that you stop thinking of the entries in the group structure as documents and start seeing them as references to documents stored in a hidden repository.

 Which points to an important difference between DEVONThink’s group structure and the folder hierarchy displayed in OS X’s Finder: each file and each folder has a unique place in OS X’s folder hierarchy, whereas in DEVONThink’s group structure you can refer to any document or group in as many places as you like.

 So, DEVONThink’s group structure is more like a structured index than a hierarchical table of contents and DEVONThink’s groups are more like tags and less like folders than one might have thought.

 DEVONThink’s groups and tags are, in fact, technically the same kind of things: ‘groups are tags, and tags are groups’ as DEVONThink’s help file unhelpfully used to tell us.